 Before pouring you a drink, discover the Responsible Wine Tasting Charter to guide you in this experience of pleasure and sharing

 Wine tasting is an exceptional experience that takes on a particular dimension: it is a moment of discovery, sharing and pleasure.
 To discover or rediscover a wine, it is necessary to be well prepared, to meet some material conditions and to understand what we are going to do!

 Montlobre wines draw their inspiration from the history of an estate that is over 300 years old.
 In the 19th century, the buildings underwent major modifications to become a penal colony run by the clergy.
 Today we pay tribute to the past of the estate by displaying the little girl who plays the hoop on our bottles.

-To enhance the historical heritage of Montlobre by opening it to the public.
+Montlobre family owners are currently working on enhancing the historical heritage of Montlobre by opening the estate to the public.
 To discover the wine and what surrounds it, from the vine to the glass, from the environment to the Men.
-Soon, Montlobre owners will reveal their family project.
+For now, enjoy our handcrafted wine experiences.